uviclibraries/3d-design-print/8-importing-modifying-stl.md

 - Next move the torus to the back of the frog (see image).
 -  <img src="images/frog-loop.png" style="width:300px" alt="frog with loop">

-5. Group all pieces of your model together by dragging across to select all (see image on right).
+5. Group all pieces of your model together by dragging across to select them all (see image on right).
 <img src="images/group.png" style="float:right;width:100px" alt="group button">
 7. When you are finished modifying the model, click on the **Export** button on the top right of the toolbar, and then select **.STL** and save the file to your hard drive so it’s ready for the next stage of the 3D printing process.